 AI and Risk Management

-Many organisations are quickly adopting AI based on the benefits it can create.
+Many organizations are quickly adopting AI based on the benefits it can create.
 AI technologies have the potential to advance established industries by improving the efficiency and accuracy of company operations and customer experiences.
-Additionally, AI is opening the door to entirely new operating models, ushering in a new set of competitive dynamics that rewards organisations focused on interpreting and extracting internal and external data quickly and accurately.
+Additionally, AI is opening the door to entirely new operating models, ushering in a new set of competitive dynamics that rewards organizations focused on interpreting and extracting internal and external data quickly and accurately.

-Machine learning, a type of AI, utilises the fields of knowledge discovery and data mining.
+Machine learning, a type of AI, utilizes the fields of knowledge discovery and data mining.
 Machine learning algorithms study and react to data automatically, without human assistance or intervention, enabling systems to learn from experience and improve.
 However, using machine learning and AI increases complexity and creates new, more dynamic risks that may lead to unintended consequences.

-To mitigate the new and changing risk environment, an organisation needs to have a properly established risk management foundation.
-Organisations can leverage existing risk management frameworks to create a framework that can identify and oversee the wide range of risks associated with AI.
-For instance, risk frameworks utilised to assess new products and services, as well as activities, can be leveraged, as AI is developed, implemented and changed.
+To mitigate the new and changing risk environment, an organization needs to have a properly established risk management foundation.
+Organizations can leverage existing risk management frameworks to create a framework that can identify and oversee the wide range of risks associated with AI.
+For instance, risk frameworks utilized to assess new products and services, as well as activities, can be leveraged, as AI is developed, implemented and changed.
 Another useful framework is a model risk management (MRM) framework that is based on identifying, measuring and monitoring all risks related to a model — generally a component of AI in the form of a machine learning algorithm.

 As use of AI continues to expand exponentially, risk and compliance functions will be challenged to rethink resourcing, traditional oversight monitoring techniques, and how to leverage existing frameworks to ease implementation and fully manage risks.

 AI technologies have the potential to advance established industries by improving the efficiency and accuracy of company operations and customer experiences.
-Additionally, AI is opening the door to entirely new operating models, ushering in a new set of competitive dynamics that rewards organisations focused on the scale and sophistication of data much more than the scale or complexity of capital.
+Additionally, AI is opening the door to entirely new operating models, ushering in a new set of competitive dynamics that rewards organizations focused on the scale and sophistication of data much more than the scale or complexity of capital.

 AI in the Marketplace